-In this study, we combined the largest GWAS on lung cancer6 and the largest lung eQTL study7 to perform a TWAS on lung cancer, histological subtypes and smoking subgroups.
+In our study, we combined the largest GWAS on lung cancer and the largest lung eQTL study to perform a TWAS on lung cancer, histological subtypes and smoking subgroups.
 The objective is to identify candidate target genes for lung cancer residing within and outside GWAS-nominated loci.